Forecast-it/handbook/referral-program.md

 # Employee referral program
-At Forecast it's super duper important to get and retain the best talent.
+At Forecast it's super duper important to hire and retain the best talent.
 As we put a lot of trust in all Forecasters we strongly believe that they also surround themselves with likeminded and talented people.

 That's why we have an employee referral program, and this program policy applies to every Forecaster who refers a candidate to our company.
 We want to make this process as smooth as possible for our employees and those who they refer.